muratcelikk/SpringFoodTown/README.md

 # SpringFoodProj
-This project containes Spring MVC, Spring Security and Hibernate using.
+This project containes Spring MVC and Hibernate using.
+And Services..